dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

     // ConnectorID is the connector that authenticated the user ConnectorID string

-    // SessionID is the current browser session ID (stored in cookie)
-    // Regenerated on each new login for security (prevents session fixation) SessionID string

-    // Claims holds the user's identity claims (refreshed on each login) Claims Claims
+    // Claims holds the user's identity claims
+    // Updated on:
+    // 1.
+Each login (from connector callback)
+    // 2.
+Each refresh token usage (from RefreshConnector.Refresh)
+    // This ensures claims stay in sync with OfflineSessions and upstream IDP Claims Claims

     // Consents stores user consent per client: map[clientID][]scopes
     // Persists across sessions so user doesn't need to re-consent Consents map[string][]string

-    // Clients tracks which clients have received tokens from current session.
-    // Used for:
-    // 1.
-Logout notifications: Know which clients to notify on logout (future front-channel/back-channel logout)
-    // 2.
-Session audit: Admin can see which apps user accessed in current session
-    // 3.
-Token revocation: On logout, revoke refresh tokens only for clients in this session
-    // Map structure: clientID → lastTokenIssuedAt
-    // Cleared when session becomes inactive (logout or expiration) Clients map[string]time.Time

     // CreatedAt is when this identity was first created CreatedAt time.Time